Alumni Spotlight: Erica Spyres '06

 Erica’s move to the East Coast was partly prompted by Robert Westenberg, chair of the theatre department, who pushed her to take acting more seriously and gave her confidence to audition outside of Springfield.
 She moved to Boston for her husband’s (Andrew Jackson ’06) graduate school, and her auditioning began soon after.
 Her first big break was as Clara in The Light at the Piazza at SpeakEasy Stage Company, for which she won her first theatre award.
 Since 2008, she has been working consistently in the Boston scene and has been widely acclaimed.

 To call Erica’s resume impressive would be an understatement.
-She has received multiple awards for her performances and has starred in musicals including Of Mice & Men, Sense & Sensibility: The Musical, and Sweeney Todd.
+She has received multiple awards for her performances and has appeared in diverse shows musicals including Of Mice & Men, Sense & Sensibility: The Musical, Sweeney Todd, Far From Heaven, and, most recently, Once.
 She has also performed in numerous commercials and films, and she is nowhere near the end of her career.
-Her next musical is called Far From Heaven, and she is excited to work with challenging music, a complex role, and the gorgeous 1950s costumes.

 To combat boredom, Erica is constantly busy with working, auditioning, teaching, and performing.
 She stays connected with her Drury roots by keeping in touch with professors Carlyle Sharpe and Stephen Bomgardner and occasionally making it back to Springfield to see professors and old friends – and to reunite with Springfield’s famous cashew chicken.